Diego Valeri: Early life

 Born in the industrial city of Lanús, a suburb of Buenos Aires on 1 May 1986, Valeri is the son of Luis, a former footballer turned shoe factory owner, and Monica, a former tennis player for the local athletic club.
-As a child, Valeri would play football among his friends.
+As a child, Valeri played football among his friends.
 When Valeri turned nine, through his mother, he participated in a trial with the local football club Club Atlético Lanús.
 Valeri was recruited into the club's youth team and played with the club's youth sides for five years before being promoted into the reserves.

 Club career

 Lanús

 After impressing with the reserves, Valeri was promoted into the Lanús first team under head coach Miguel Ángel Brindisi.
 He made his professional debut on 27 September 2003 against Vélez Sarsfield.
 During his time at Lanús, Valeri played in 158 matches, scoring 25 goals in the Argentine Primera División.
 During the 2007–08 season, Valeri scored a season-high 8 goals in 26 matches and helped Lanús to the Apertura title.

 Towards the end of his time at Lanús, Valeri was named club captain.